 The Society of Automotive Engineers developed a standardised luggage set consisting of seven different-sized items.
 This method can be used to measure the capacity of any car’s luggage compartment, allowing consumers to compare the space available in different models.
 The SAE luggage set includes:

-To use this method, simply place the items into the car’s luggage compartment and see how much space is left over.
+To use this method, passengers can simply place the items into the car’s luggage compartment and see how much space is left over.
 A good number of American car manufacturers use this measuring method.

 https://www.sae.org/publications/technical-papers/content/2011-01-0781/